irzan3/Getting-Cleaning-Data-Course-Project/README.md

 4. Appropriately labeled the dataset with descriptive variable names.
 5. From the dataset in step 4, created a final tidy data set with the average of each variable for each activity and each subject.

 The final tidy dataset is shown in the file *tidydata.txt*.
+All the works done in this project is share via github (https://github.com/irzan3/Getting-Cleaning-Data-Course-Project)

 ## **Here is the step-by-step process of getting and cleaning the dataset**